Shannon B. Olsson: Early life and education

 Olsson was born Shannon Bryn Bice to Norman Allen Bice and Joyce Elaine Parish in De Peyster, New York.
 Olsson was educated at Heuvelton Central School in Heuvelton, New York.
 She went on to study at Nazareth College (New York) where she received her Bachelor of Science degree in chemistry with secondary science education in 1999.
 Olsson was awarded a PhD in 2005 in the Department of Neurobiology and Behavior at Cornell University with a specialization in Chemical Ecology under the supervision of Professors Thomas Eisner and Wendell L. Roelofs.
 Her dissertation research examined the chemosensory basis for sympatric host shifts in Rhagoletis pomonella.
 She was awarded the "Distinguished Alumni Award" from Heuvelton Central School, the "Graduate of the Last Decade" by Nazareth College, and her summer research at Clarkson University with Professor Yuzhuo Li was featured at the United States Capitol for the Council on Undergraduate Research "Posters on the Hill" event.

-Chemical ecology

-Research career

-Following her undergraduate studies, Olsson was awarded a Fulbright Fellowship to Lund University where she performed research in neuroethology under the supervision of Professor Bill Hansson.
-Afterward, she began her graduate studies at Cornell University, and in 2006–2007 performed postdoctoral research at the University of California, Los Angeles in the laboratory of Professor Richard K. Zimmer on the chemical ecology of marine invertebrates in California kelp forests.
-In 2007, she started her career as a Project Leader for the EU-funded program "Biosynthetic Infochemical Communication" at the Max Planck Institute for Chemical Ecology in Jena, Germany.
+Following her undergraduate studies, Olsson was awarded a Fulbright Fellowship to Lund University where she conducted research in neuroethology under Bill Hansson.
+Afterward, she began her graduate studies at Cornell University, and in 2006–2007 conducted postdoctoral research at the University of California, Los Angeles on the chemical ecology of marine invertebrates in California kelp forests.

-Naturalist-inspired chemical ecology
+Career

+In 2007, she began her professional career as a Project Leader for the EU-funded program "Biosynthetic Infochemical Communication" at the Max Planck Institute for Chemical Ecology in Jena, Germany.

-In 2014, Olsson joined the faculty of the National Centre for Biological Sciences (NCBS) at the Tata Institute of Fundamental Research in Bangalore, India.
-At NCBS, she promoted chemical ecology across Indian ecosystems through multiple efforts.
-At NCBS, Olsson also started the Naturalist-Inspired Chemical Ecology (NICE) Group, which uses a wholistic approach to combine naturalist approaches with modern tools from chemistry, molecular biology, ecology, and neuroscience.
-The NICE Group examines how organisms use chemicals to interact with each other and identify relevant objects in their environment.
-She has noted that "love, hunger and fear" unite all organisms in their struggle for survival, and chemicals play a fundamental role in these processes.
+In 2014, Olsson joined the faculty of the National Centre for Biological Sciences (NCBS) at the Tata Institute of Fundamental Research in Bangalore, India, promoting chemical ecology across Indian ecosystems.
+At NCBS, Olsson also started the Naturalist-Inspired Chemical Ecology (NICE) Group, which combines naturalist approaches with modern tools from chemistry, molecular biology, ecology, and neuroscience to examine how organisms use chemicals to interact with each other and identify relevant objects in their environment.